puffetto/spdu/README.md

 ### Set up SSL certificates

-Doing DNS load balancing with SSL requests is a bit tricky: you need to have multiple hosts answering from different IP addresses for the same URI, you need the sertificates to be valid but also to be kept up to date and... most ACME toolchains do not support this very well.
-In example Let's Encrypt and certbot can do it but.. are not designed to do it!
+Doing DNS load balancing with SSL requests is a bit tricky: you need to have multiple hosts answering from different IP addresses for the same URI, you need the sertificates to be valid but also to be kept up to date and... most ACME toolchains do not support this very well; in example Let's Encrypt and certbot can do it but.. are not designed to do it!

-You need each node/site to renew the certificate, this is done by certbot, when you do so the certificate issuer will want to check ("challenge") that you really control the machine or the DNS for it; that is: to renew a certificate for api.domain.tld the issuer (in my case Let's encrypt) will want you to either have a certain record in the domain domain.tld or to answer in a certain manner at an http request under http://api.domain.tld/.well-known/acme-challenge (note well: plain http, not https).
+You need each node/site to renew the certificate, this is done by certbot, when you do so the certificate issuer will want to check ("challenge") that you really control the machine or the DNS for it; that is: to renew a certificate for api.domain.tld the issuer (in my case Let's encrypt) will want you to either have a certain record in the domain domain.tld or to answer in a certain manner at an http request (a "challenge") under http://api.domain.tld/.well-known/acme-challenge (note well: plain http, not https).

-Let's forget about DNS challenges by now and stick to http: in normal operation api.domain.tld will resolve to both alpha anbd beta, when they challenge http://api.domain.tld you do not know at which site the request will land.
+Let's forget about DNS challenges by now and stick to http: in normal operation api.domain.tld will resolve to both alpha anbd beta, when they challenge http://api.domain.tld you do not know at which site the request will land, this should be quite clear after readin the DNS stuff above: api.domain.tld is a CNAME for api.pool.domain.tld, which on its behalf has BOTH addresses 1.2.3.4 and 5.6.7.8: you do not know on which the challenhge request will land.

 In a normal setup certbot integrates with your web server (whatever it is) to answer to that request with some magic; in case you do not have a web server it even can act as a web server itself and handle the request; but at th end of the story: Let's encrypt will access http://api.domain.tld/.well-known/acme-challenge, this request will land somewhere, it must be answered with that magic for the renewal to work, and since we are load balancing through DNS we do not know at which site the request will land.